Donald M. Kendall

 Donald Mcintosh Kendall (March 16, 1921 – September 19, 2020) was an American businessman and political adviser.
-He served as CEO of Pepsi Cola (which merged with Herman Lay's Frito Lay, Inc. to become PepsiCo in 1965) and as CEO of PepsiCo from 1971 to 1986.
+He was CEO of Pepsi Cola (which merged with Herman Lay's Frito Lay, Inc. to become PepsiCo in 1965), and CEO of PepsiCo from 1971 to 1986.
+Kendall died on September 19th, 2020 at 99 years old.

 Early life

 Donald Kendall was born in Clallam County, Washington, where his family owned a dairy farm, in 1921.

 Military service

 In 1942 Kendall joined the U.S. Navy.
 As a Navy Catalina PBY seaplane pilot he assisted in the Landings at Manila Bay, Mindoro, and Leyte Gulf.
 He was awarded 3 Air Medals and a Distinguished Flying Cross.

 Education

 Kendall attended Western Kentucky State College.
 He was the recipient of an Honorary Doctorate of Law Degree from Stetson University, DeLand, Florida; an Honorary Doctorate of Law Degree from Babson College, Wellesley, Massachusetts; and a Doctor of Law from Gonzaga University in Spokane, Washington.
 Kendall also received Doctor of Humane Letters degrees from Mercy College, Dobbs Ferry, New York; Manhattanville College, Purchase, New York; the State University of New York (SUNY) Purchase; and Long Island University, Brookville, New York.